soeurwiki/m2_internship/README.md

 │   │   ├── line0
 │   │   │   └── [files to create create seurat objects from count matrix + Filtering]
 │   │   ├── line1/2/3
-│   │   │   └── [files to run the analysis for each line]
+│   │   │   └── [files to run the analysis for each lineage]
 │   ├── sample_merged
 │   │   ├── all1/2/3
 │   │   │   └── [files to run the analysis for merged samples]